root-project/root/tree/ntuple/v7/doc/specifications.md

 | Page list         | Location of data pages                                            |
 | User meta-data    | Key-value pairs of additional information about the data          |
 | Checkpoint (?)    | Minimal footer at X MB boundaries for recovery of crashed writes  |

-To minimize the number of reads and seeks when opening a file, the envelopes are ususally written in the following order (but they don't have to!): anchor, header, pages and checkpoints, footer, extension headers, page lists, meta-data.

 Envelopes have the following format